hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250925063v1-learning-from-convenience-samples-a-case-study-on-fine-tuning-llms-f.md

 ---
 layout: default
-title: Learning from Convenience Samples: A Case Study on Fine-Tuning LLMs for Survey Non-response in the German Longitudinal Election Study
+title: "Learning from Convenience Samples: A Case Study on Fine-Tuning LLMs for Survey Non-response in the German Longitudinal Election Study"
 ---

 # Learning from Convenience Samples: A Case Study on Fine-Tuning LLMs for Survey Non-response in the German Longitudinal Election Study